Self-host Expense Tracker and set up the monthly workflow.

 • Each signed-in user only sees their own months, imports, recurring transactions, and accounts.

-The overview dashboard is the main landing surface after sign-in.
-It highlights the current month, next-step guidance, attention items, year cash flow, account summaries, and quick actions so you can restart from context instead of deciding where to click next.
+The Overview page is the main landing page after sign-in.
+It highlights the current month, the current financial position, one clear next action, an exact attention queue, recent month context, year cash flow, and account summaries so you can restart from evidence instead of deciding where to click next.

 Current month access